 Tabio’s goal is to be the finest speciality sock store in the world.
 They’ve been opperating since 1984 and seem to have been doing a good job so far.
 You can find Tabio stores in Japan, France and the UK, but all the socks are made in Japan.
 Tabio is where you go for grown-up socks.
 Their range of socks is extensive, coming in a variety of lengths, colours, materials (including alpaca and silk!) and styles.
 If you are looking for a style of sock, Tabio probably has it, from five-toed socks, to walking socks, and of course a modern version of the tabi sock with a split toe.
 There is even a whole selection of wedding-after-party socks.
 This is the pricier end of the sock market, with socks ranging from about 800 yen to over 3000 yen.
 Tabio has an English language online store in the UK as well as Japanese online store.

 My partner is a huge fan of Uniqlo’s men’s socks.
-They come in significantly more than a rainbow’s worth of colours (50 to be exact), they fit true to size, and they last a long time.
+They come in significantly more than a rainbow’s worth of colours, they fit true to size, and they last a long time.
 Before leaving Japan my partner stocked up on Uniqlo socks.
 He’s slowly adding the unworn pairs to those already in circulation so his supply lasts until he can get back to Japan for more (or Uniqlo comes to Canada.)
 When a colleague going on a bussiness trip to Japan asked him what souvenir he’d like, he said Uniqlo socks.
 Such is his love for these excellent and very reasonably priced socks.